Automatic Gunfire Prevention Act. S. 1916

 In short, S. 1916 broadly outlaws much ordinary maintenance and improvement of firearms.

 If enacted in current form, S. 1916 could not be applied as written.
 Instead, the ATF would be left to chart a course with no statutory guidance, trying to figure out which normal gunsmithing is now illegal, and which is still permissible.

 Fix NICS Act of 2017.
 S. 2135

-consider fixing NICS by addressing some of its problems.
+In general, the various statutory prohibitions are protective of public safety.
+But there are exceptions, and Congress should consider fixing NICS by addressing some of its problems.

 I. Restore restoration of rights

 When Congress enacted the Gun Control Act of 1968, with various broad categories of prohibited persons, Congress recognized that the prohibitions could sometimes sweep too broadly in individual cases.
 So Congress provided a procedure for persons to petition for the restoration of their rights—also known as “relief from disabilities.”